 Many people don’t want to hear it, but Illinois’ pension woes — despite record contributions by taxpayers — just keep getting worse.

-The state’s five public pension funds — state employees, teachers, legislators, university employees and legislators — recently submitted state funding requirement reports that seek $9.8 billion in contributions out of what is expected to be a roughly $40 billion budget for the 2020-21 budget year.
+The state’s five public pension funds — state employees, teachers, judges, university employees and legislators — recently submitted state funding requirement reports that seek $9.8 billion in contributions out of what is expected to be a roughly $40 billion budget for the 2020-21 budget year.

 That figure represents a $400 million increase from the current budget.